Vizzuality/vizzuality/content/projects/kenya.md

                 image: global-forest-watch-block-3.png
                 description: Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
     map:
-        title: We’re just getting started
+        title: "We’re just getting started"
-        description: In 5 years we hope to be operating in 3 African countries and delivering messages to 50,000 farmers.
-To do this we still need funding: to get on board, just contact us.
+        description: "In 5 years we hope to be operating in 3 African countries and delivering messages to 50,000 farmers.
+To do this we still need funding: to get on board, just contact us. "

 opinions:
     -